lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-1.rst

 **1.3.** The top left part of the page now displays "LSST DP0.3 SSO Tables".
 The default "Table Collection (Schema)" will be "dp03_catalogs_10yr" and the default "Table" will be "dp03_catalogs_10yr.SSObject".
 Click the double-arrow in the "Tables" tab and change the table to be "dp03_catalogs_10yr.MPCORB".
-Notice how the area under "Enter Constraints" automatically un-checks the "Spatial Constraints" box, as the ``MPCORB`` table does not contain sky coordinates, and how the table under "Output Column Selection and Constraints" automatically updates to display the columns of the ``MPCORB`` table.
+Notice how the table under "Output Column Selection and Constraints" automatically updates to display the columns of the ``MPCORB`` table.

 .. figure:: /_static/portal_tut01_step01b.png
     :name: portal_tut01_step01b